-We analyzed Hadoop logs from the 400-node M45 [3] supercomputing cluster which Yahoo! made freely available to select universities for systems research.
+We analyzed Hadoop logs from the 400-node M45 [3] supercomputing cluster which Yahoo made freely available to select universities for systems research.
 Our studies tracks the evolution in cluster utilization patterns from its launch at Carnegie Mellon University in April 2008 to April 2009.
-Job completion times and cluster allocation patterns followed a long-tailed distribution motivating the need for fair job schedulers [5] to prevent large jobs or heavy users from monopolizing the cluster.
+Job completion times and cluster allocation patterns followed a long-tailed distribution motivating the need for fair job schedulers [8] to prevent large jobs or heavy users from monopolizing the cluster.
 We also observed large error-latencies in some long-running tasks indicating that better diagnosis and recovery approaches are needed.

 User tended to run the same job repeatedly over short intervals of time thereby allowing us to exploit temporal locality to predict job completion times.
 We compared the effectiveness of a distance-weighted algorithm against a locally-weighted linear algorithm at predicting job completion times when we scaled the map input sizes of incoming jobs.
-Locally-weighted linear regression performs better with a mean relative prediction error of 26%.
+Locally-weighted linear regression performs better with a mean relative prediction error of 26% compared to 70% for the distance-weighted algorithm.
+We measured disequity in the distribution of task durations using the Gini Coefficient and observed that large Gini Coefficients in the reduce durations are correlated with large prediction errors implying that peer-comparison might be a feasible strategy for detecting performance problems.